bacardi55/kalliope-web-scraper/README.md

 ## Synopsis

-Make kalliope read information from https://www.programme-tv.net web page.
-Be careful, the tags/clas are hard coded in the PY file
+Make kalliope read information from any webside, as an example below from https://www.programme-tv.net web page to get the TV programm.

 ## Installation